AntoineAG/ai-powered-pr-description-generator/README.md

 GITHUB_TOKEN should be required (https://github.com/settings/tokens), it needs permission to modify the pull request.

+Optional environment variables:
+- `GEMINI_MAX_OUTPUT_TOKENS`: Overrides Gemini `maxOutputTokens` for responses.
+Useful for testing truncation/continuation.
+Example: set to `20` to force a short first response and trigger a continuation.

 ### Action Inputs
 - `ai_name` (required): Which provider to use.
 Supported: `gemini`, `open-ai`.
 - `api_key` (required): API key for the selected provider.